danielperna84/custom_homematic/README.md

 ### callback_host and callback_port

 These two options are required for _special_ network environments.
 If for example Home Assistant is running within a Docker container and detects its own IP to be within the Docker network, the CCU won't be able to establish the connection to Home Assistant.
 In this case you have to specify which address and port the CCU should connect to.
 This may require forwarding connections on the Docker host machine to the relevant container.
-**These values are always empty when the integration is reconfigured.**

 ## System variables